tandav/keepass-env/README.md

 - username, password, url can also be a refernces. title can't be a reference

 ## print to stdout
-This package comes with console script `keepass-env` (It will be accessible after pip installation).
+This package comes with console script `keepass-env` (It will be available after pip installation).

 ```shell
 keepass-env --db mydb.kdbx --password secure-af --entry-path group0/subgroup1/my_entry